Ralph Alpher: Childhood and education

-Alpher wrote his doctoral thesis on "The Origin of the Elements", and soon after obtaining his doctorate, made the first prediction of the existence of "fossil" radiation from a hypothetical singularity—the Cosmic Microwave Background Radiation.
-This was observationally confirmed by Arno Allan Penzias and Robert Wilson at Bell Labs using a horn radio telescope.
+Alpher wrote his doctoral thesis, Origin and Relative Abundance of the Chemical Elements, in 1948 about a theory of nucleosynthesis called neutron capture.
+From then onward he collaborated with Dr. Robert C. Herman, whom he met at APL, on predictions of the cosmic microwave background radiation.
+These predictions were later observationally confirmed by Arno Allan Penzias and Robert Wilson at Bell Labs using a horn radio telescope.

 While attending GWU, Alpher met Louise Ellen Simons, who was majoring in psychology at night school and working as a day secretary with the State Department.
 Nearly two months after the attack on Pearl Harbor, Alpher and Louise were married.
 At this time he had already done classified work for the U.S. Navy through the Carnegie Institution for nearly one and a half years.
 During a hiatus in his scientific work in early 1944, he did apply to the Navy for a commission, for which he was eligible.
 By this time he had done so much classified and secret work that he was no longer subject to the draft (along with about 7,000 others), and was prohibited from enlistment.
 That summer, he signed on to APL at Johns Hopkins University to work on another classified project — a new magnetic-influence torpedo exploder.
-This was badly needed since the Mark 14 torpedo, which had a poorly tested exploder that had its magnetic component turned off by order of the Chief of Naval Operations in late 1943, was badly in need of replacement (V.S.
+This was badly needed since the Mark 14 torpedo, which had a poorly tested exploder that had its magnetic component turned off by order of the chief of Naval Operations in late 1943, was badly in need of replacement (V.S.
 Alpher, The Submarine Review, October 2009).